mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 16 Apr 2021 - slides done for 09, ready to start recording!
 * 15 Apr 2021 - added slides, extra-curriculum, exercises and video notebook for 08, started making slides for 09, will finish tomorrow
 * 14 Apr 2021 - recorded 12 videos for notebook 08, finished the section! time to make slides for 09 and get into it
 * 10 Apr 2021 - recorded 4 videos for notebook 08